DinoChiesa/devjam3-20170405/Labs/Core/05-Securing-APIs-with-OAuth-2-legged/README.md

 1. First, download [this zip file](./code/apiproxy_xxx_oauth_protected.zip) to your local machine, by clicking the link, and then clicking "Download".
 Then return here.

-2. Go to [https://apigee.com/edge](https://apigee.com/edge) and be sure you are logged in.
+2. Open a browser tab to [https://apigee.com/edge](https://apigee.com/edge) and be sure you are logged in.

 3. Select **Develop → API Proxies** in the side navigation menu